DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/05-soc-dashboard.md

 The `<decoded_as>pfsense-custom-header</decoded_as>` conditional ensures the rule only evaluates events already decoded by the custom decoder from Part 4 (the parent decoder that matches `filterlog[PID]:`).
 The `<match>block</match>` string check finds the word "block" in the raw event.
 Together they identify any pfSense-originated firewall block, regardless of source, destination, or protocol.

-Level 3 is deliberate — an alert on every firewall block would generate hundreds per hour in normal lab operation.
+Level 3 is deliberate, an alert on every firewall block would generate hundreds per hour in normal lab operation.

 ### Rule 100011 — VLAN 20 → VLAN 10 segmentation violation